marijnh/Eloquent-JavaScript/11_async.md

 {{index "synchronous programming", "asynchronous programming"}}

 The thing the cracking function actually does is completely linear—it always waits for the previous action to complete before starting the next one.
-In a synchronous programming model, this'd be simpler to express.
+In a synchronous programming model, it'd be more straightforward to express.

 {{index "async function", "await keyword"}}